RamonGebben/devstar/README.md

 ## What is Devstar?
 Devstar is an highly opinionated server configuration for all round web development.
 It lays focus on usability, shell scripting, workflow optimisation and collabrative coding.

-Furter on will be descpribed how this set up comes into place.
+Further on will be described how this set up comes into place.
 And some information on the different software that makes this IDE.

 More information can be found on the [wiki](github.com/RamonGebben/devstar/wiki)